Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 ## Which Numerical Method should I Use and When?

  <span style="color:red"> Definition   </span>:  The three main numerical methods in common use are **Monte Carlo, finite difference and numerical quadrature**.
-(I’m including the binomial method as just a simplistic version of finite differences.)  <span style="color:green"> Monte Carlo  </span>is great for complex path dependency and high dimensionality, and for problems which can not easily be written in differential equation form.
+(I'm including the binomial method as just a simplistic version of finite differences.)  <span style="color:green"> Monte Carlo  </span>is great for complex path dependency and high dimensionality, and for problems which can not easily be written in differential equation form.
 Monte Carlo methods simulate the random behaviour underlying the financial models.
 So, in a sense they get right to the heart of the problem.
 Always remember, though, that when pricing you must simulate the risk-neutral random walk(s), the value of a contract is then the expected present value of all cashflows. <span style="color:green"> Finite difference  </span> is best for low dimensions and contracts with decision features such as early exercise, ones which have a differential equation formulation Since we work with a mesh, not unlike the binomial method, we will find the contract value at all points is stock price-time space.
 In quantitative finance that differential equation is almost always of diffusion or parabolic type.  <span style="color:green"> Numerical quadrature  </span> is for when you can write the option value as a multiple integral.
 To be more detail ,occasionally one can write down the solution of an **option-pricing** problem in the form of a multiple integral.
 This is because you can interpret the option value as an expectation of a payoff, and an expectation of the payoff is mathematically just the integral of the product of that payoff function and a probability density function.
 This is only possible in special cases.
-The option has to be European, the underlying stochastic differential equation must be explicitly integrable (so the lognormal random walk is perfect for this) and the payoff shouldn’t usually be path dependent.
+The option has to be European, the underlying stochastic differential equation must be explicitly integrable (so the lognormal random walk is perfect for this) and the payoff shouldn't usually be path dependent.
 So if this is possible then pricing is easy... you have a formula.
 The only difficulty comes in turning this formula into a number.
-And that’s the subject of numerical integration or quadrature.
+And that's the subject of numerical integration or quadrature.

  <span style="color:red"> Example  </span>
 You want to price a fixed-income contract using the BGM model.
 Which numerical method should you use?
 BGM is geared up for solution by simulation, so you would use a Monte Carlo simulation.

-You want to price an option which is paid for in instalments, and you can stop paying and lose the option at any time if you think it’s not worth keeping up the payments.
+You want to price an option which is paid for in instalments, and you can stop paying and lose the option at any time if you think it's not worth keeping up the payments.
 This may be one for finite-difference methods since it has a decision feature.

 You want to price a European, non-path-dependent contract on a basket of equities.
 This may be recast as a multiple inte- gral and so you would use a quadrature method.